COSC481W-2020Fall/unit-tests-rhayes13-1/README.md

 6. View blog posts

-## My unit tests
+## My unit tests (unable to complete until server is fixed)
+- Create unit test for functionality of adding comments (and confirm user name shows up when other team members view blog)
+- Confirm that at least the 3 most recent wkly team mtgs have blog posts (no unit test - visual)

-- I was originally assigned with creating a unit test to check chart type.
-Line chart is currently default.
+~~- I was originally assigned with creating a unit test to check chart type.
+Line chart is currently default.~~

-- We decided a lot of the visual functionalities are somewhat redundant or pointless to test, such as this one, so we are exploring new functionalities that we can create unit tests for.
+~~- We decided a lot of the visual functionalities are somewhat redundant or pointless to test, such as this one, so we are exploring new functionalities that we can create unit tests for.~~

-- I have spent most of my time trying to familiarize myself with unit tests and python.
-I plan to do more in the future as my current test is more of a "dummy" test.
+~~- I have spent most of my time trying to familiarize myself with unit tests and python.
+I plan to do more in the future as my current test is more of a "dummy" test.~~